🇲🇽 THE 2020 MEXICAN GRAND PRIX

 FASTEST EVER LAP

-Pirelli are yet to announce the compounds available for this race weekend.
-Each driver’s selection of tyres will be announced nearer to the event.
+Pirelli are yet to reveal which tyre compounds will be used for the Mexican Grand Prix weekend.
+Each driver’s selection of tyres will be announced closer to the event.